Although you may be soaking up the waning days of summer, Thanksgiving and the eCommerce holiday rush are just around the corner.

 There are several strategies you can employ to help make sure your store is prepared, including upgrading to a premium managed WordPress platform, offloading dynamic requests to other compute resources, optimizing your theme, compressing your product images, minifying your CSS/JS, and many other techniques for reducing the resources your WooCommerce store needs to load.

-To take advantage of many of these approaches, and to ensure your store is ready for the biggest Cyber Weekend ever, check out WP Engine’s new WordPress hosting plans.
+To take advantage of many of these approaches, and to ensure your store is ready for the holiday rush, check out WP Engine’s WordPress hosting plans.
 Our WooCommerce hosting is optimized to increase speed and drive conversions, and site migration is not only free, it’s backed by a 60-day money-back guarantee!

 With more traffic online than ever before, online consumers are also becoming savvier, and you may have to work extra hard to stand out and earn a share of their wallets.
 They know what they want, and it’s important for you to understand the type of eCommerce experience you’re offering to see if you’re falling short.